 - One of the armor sets for the Titan class in Destiny resembles the armor of a knight and flashes a bright blue.

-- In the first game, Lady Aribeth, Paladin of Tyr, thr god of Justice is a rare female example.
+- Neverwinter Nights: Lady Aribeth, Paladin of Tyr, the god of Justice is a rare female example.
 Her fall towards evil after seeing the city she had sacrificed so much for execute her fiancé for a crime he is innocent of (he was made a scapegoat and the people condemning him are fully aware of it) as well as the blatant injustice committed in the name of the god of justice is the main plot of the game

-- Ditto Neverwinter Nights 2 with Casavir.
+- Neverwinter Nights 2 had Casavir.
 Granted, he has all the personality of a brick, but he's a chivalrous paladin nevertheless.

 - Prince Rurik of Guild Wars, doubling as The Scrappy for many.